 The primary research aim of the unit lies in sport promotion.
-The unit therefore focuses upon ensuring meaningful experiences of being active, together with creating opportunities that can accommodate vulnerable target groups so that the general population increases its participation in physical activity.
+The section therefore focuses upon ensuring meaningful experiences of being active, together with creating opportunities that can accommodate vulnerable target groups so that the general population increases its participation in physical activity.

 Our research contributes to the wider understanding about the significance of sport and exercise over time and to create a basis for visionary possibilities in the future.